Maternity discrimination at work claims

 If you believe you have been discriminated against at work because of your pregnancy or maternity, our employment law solicitors can help.

 Maternity is a protected characteristic and, as such, maternity discrimination is against the law.
 If you believe you have suffered maternity discrimination at work, contact us.

-As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide, and our customers consistently rate the quality of our legal advice and services at 4.4 out of 5 stars.
+As part of the Co-op Group our values of openness, honesty, social responsibility and caring for others are core to the service we provide.

 Once your pregnancy has been confirmed, you will be issued with a MAT B1 certificate by your midwife or doctor, which you give to your employer.
 Once they have this, you can then take time off work for antenatal care from 20 weeks of your pregnancy.